axoflow/axosyslog-core-docs/content/docs/chapter-sources/configuring-sources-linux-audit/_index.md

 {{% alert title="Note" color="info" %}}

 Most recent Linux distributions enable Security-Enhanced Linux (SELinux) or AppArmor as a security measure.
 If enabled, these technologies might disable access to the Linux Audit log file by default.
-Consult their manuals to enable Linux Audit log access for {{% productparam "abbrev" %}}.
+Consult their manuals to enable Linux Audit log access for {{% param "product.abbrev" %}}.

 {{% /alert %}}